karolskolasinski/swing_game_er/readme.md

 a simple GUI game created using Java Swing

 - try replace all red with green arrows
-- calculate equation adn get the secret code
+- calculate equation and get the secret code
 - open the safe

-Have fun.
+Have fun :)